charmed-kubernetes/kubernetes-docs/pages/k8s/1.21/components.md

 -  sonatype/nexus3:latest

-This is alist of the images which have been added or updated since the previous release:
+This is a list of the images which have been added or updated since the previous release:

 -  coredns/coredns:1.8.3
 -  coreos/kube-state-metrics:v1.9.8